openwallet-foundation/safe-wallet-sig/docs/safe-wallet-guide.md

 Topics to include:
 - who do you sue if something goes wrong?

+Counterparty identification and verification, audit, and wallet certification can all be for naught if the responsible parties cannot ultimately be held accountable.
+Like most Safe Wallet categories, requirements for accountability can be divided into: a) technical mechanisms (those that can be implemented with hardware, software, and protocols) and, b) governance mechanisms (those that must be implemented by humans following prescribed laws, regulation, policies and/or rules, including via [reputation systems](https://en.wikipedia.org/wiki/Reputation_system)).

+#### Checklist for Technical Accountability Mechanisms

+These are functions of a digital wallet required to produce what a court of law will consider [admissible evidence](https://en.wikipedia.org/wiki/Admissible_evidence) of the actions of the relevant parties in the case of harm or damage resulting from reliance on the wallet or its contents.
+Without such evidence, it would be all but impossible to hold specific parties accountable.

+1. **Does the wallet provide secure storage of cryptographic keys, credentials, and digital assets?** If a defense lawyer can create reasonable doubt that the keys, credentials, or assets in a digital wallet were secure, it becomes very difficult to hold the relevant parties accountable since all of them have plausible deniability that they took the harmful action.
+1. **Does the wallet digitally sign credentials, messages and transactions?** Only by applying a digital signature to each action taken by the relevant parties can that action be tied directly to the use of a particular digital wallet in a particular interaction.
+1. **Does the wallet produce a secure audit log of user and counterparty interactions and transactions?** As described in the Audit category (above), only by keeping a history of all the digitally signed transactions will the wallet holder be able to produce evidence of the alleged harmful actions.
+1. **Does the wallet provide alerts for unsafe interactions?** In addition to compiling evidence, a Safe Wallet can also implement “accountability by design” by designing the wallet software to alert either: a) the user, b) a governing body (such as a consumer protection agency), or c) both if the wallet detects anomalous behavior or a clear policy violation.
+This “thousand eyes” approach can be a highly effective deterrent for many bad behaviors and dark patterns online.
+1. **Does the wallet provide AI-assisted monitoring for unsafe interactions?** Alert monitoring can be further enhanced by personal AI functionality provided it is privacy-respecting and operates exclusively on the wallet holder’s behalf.
+1. **Does the wallet have integrated technical support for a [reputation system](https://en.wikipedia.org/wiki/Reputation_system)?** This is the necessary technical enablement for user-generated reputation (see #7 below).

+#### Checklist for Governance Accountability Mechanisms

+While technical mechanisms can produce evidence or notification of harmful actions, ultimate accountability resides in the ability to take enforcement action when necessary.
+This can be supported by any combination of the following governance mechanisms.

+1. **Is the wallet certified, and if so, under what certification programs, for what assurance levels, with what trust marks?** Many governance frameworks will specify certification requirements for digital wallets as well as for issuers and verifiers of specific digital credentials.
+1. **Is the wallet conformant with relevant governmental regulations?** Many types of digital harms are already covered by existing laws and regulations, including commercial codes, consumer protection laws, and data protection and privacy regulations.
+1. **Is the wallet conformant with relevant governance frameworks (aka trust frameworks)?** Digital wallets, agents, and credentials can be issued, held, and verified under the policies of a [governance framework](https://docs.google.com/document/d/1fZByfuSOwszDRkE7ARQLeElSYmVznoOyJK4sxRvJpyM/edit#heading=h.2x05z0r097mn) published by the relevant [governing body](https://docs.google.com/document/d/1fZByfuSOwszDRkE7ARQLeElSYmVznoOyJK4sxRvJpyM/edit#heading=h.1wptecwzvuvz).
+Specifications, tools and models for digital governance frameworks are published by the [Trust Over IP (ToIP) Foundation](https://trustoverip.org/); best practices for digital trust frameworks are published by the [Open Identity Exchange](https://openidentityexchange.org/).
+1. **Is the wallet audited for continued conformance?
+On what frequency?** Most certification programs will require either periodic or on-demand audits of the wallet hardware and/or software, as well as audits of issuers and/or verifiers.
+1. **Does the wallet support a dispute resolution mechanism?** While legal enforcement is a court of last resort, many governance frameworks may specify more progressive, efficient, and less expensive [dispute resolution](https://en.wikipedia.org/wiki/Dispute_resolution) mechanisms.
+1. **Is the use of the wallet covered by one or more liability frameworks?** Another important accountability topic addressed by governance frameworks is liability, i.e., how damages are assessed, allocated, and paid when a party is found to be in violation of a governance framework.
+Note: because of their ability to automate verifiable transactions, digital wallets may also enable their holders to engage in a unique new form of automated [class action](https://en.wikipedia.org/wiki/Class_action).
+Holders that have suffered a specific harm could give consent via their digital wallets to: a) join the class action lawsuit, and b) automatically send the necessary evidence to the class action litigator.
+This could be a particularly powerful deterrent to bad actors.
+1. **Does the wallet support a [reputation system](https://en.wikipedia.org/wiki/Reputation_system)?
+Does that reputation system cover the safety features of the wallet itself?** Reputation systems are user-generated accountability mechanisms that do not require trusted third parties (other than to design, implement, and prevent gaming of the reputation system).

 ## Best Practices
 This section will define the best practices for the each of the above categories.